 Welcome to Liberton Kirk's "Peace Pathway" in this peaceful place.
 There has been a place of worship here for over a thousand years-since the Celtic Christians brought the Good News of Jesus.
 Wars, disasters and pandemics have come and gone, inflation has gone up and come down.
 The present church building has been here for over two hundred years, standing at the top of the hill as a beacon of hope, a place of sanctuary and peace.
-You are invited to pause for a while to experience the peace which exists in this holy place and to draw just a little closer to God.
-At times recently all of us have felt our lives to be in turmoil.
-Our minds struggle to process all the information which bombards us.
-It seems as if there is nothing we can be certain about.
-We want to get back to normal.
-We need peace.
+In these summer months particularly, you are invited to pause for a while to experience the peace which exists in this holy place and to draw just a little closer to God.
+The world around us is hectic and at times disturbing or even alien.
+There is, however, beauty all around us.
+There is also peace if we look for it.
 You are invited to walk round the eight "stations" (and round the church building).
-The stations are marked with numbered stones on the ground and the first is very close-on the North wall of this small building.
+The stations are marked with numbered stones on the ground and the first is just round the corner to the left of this notice.
 Take a little time to read the sheets and, if you wish, to pray the prayers which are there for you.
 Please switch off your mobile 'phone now so that neither you nor anyone else in the garden will be disturbed.
-If you wish to think about what you have just read, do please sit for a while on one of the benches if they are free, or walk around, on the grass if it is fine.
+Do please sit for a while on one of the benches, or walk around on the grass if it is fine.
 If you wish to look up the Bible quotes later and don't have a Bible, look up Bible Gateway on the internet and choose the NIV translation.
-"Peace I leave with you; my peace I give you.
+You can find the whole script for the Peace Pathway on the church website, www.libertonkirk.net "Peace I leave with you; my peace I give you.
 I do not give to you as the world gives."
 (Jesus' words not long before his death, found in the Bible at John Chapter 14, verse 27a)

 1 This Kirkyard is a peaceful place, even though it is in a city.
-Many places were more peaceful in lockdown but now there is more traffic and more noise again.
+That doesn't mean that there is no noise or disturbance.
 Even in peaceful spots like remote beaches there are always noises around us competing for attention.
 What can you hear now?
-Perhaps it is traffic in Kirkgate or on Liberton Brae, or people's voices, or birds singing.
+Perhaps it is traffic in Kirkgate or an ambulance or police car in the distance, people's voices, or birds singing.
 Or perhaps someone is cutting the grass!
 Listen to each sound . . . and then put it to one side.
 What about the busyness of your mind, and your thoughts competing for attention?
-Things you have to do, things you've forgotten to do, who you need to telephone.
+Things you have to do, things you've forgotten to do, people you need to telephone.
 Take each one . . . and then put it to one side.
 Let God still your soul.
 Just feel the quiet: calm down and enjoy the peace of this place.
-Be still quiet be still You might like to use the prayer below, and to spend a few moments letting peace wash over you: God of peace, still my soul calm my heart and mind until I can rest in you and know that you are God "Be still, and know that I am God." (found in the Bible in Psalm 46, verse 10) Station 2 is near the East Door of the church building
+Be still quiet be still You might like to use the prayer below, and to spend a few moments letting peace wash over you: God of peace, still my soul calm my heart and mind until I can rest in you and know that you are God

+"Be still, and know that I am God." (found in the Bible in Psalm 46, verse 10) Station 2 is facing you, near the East Door of the church building